Our Filter Types

 - Environmentally friendly

-StyleSEAL offers different filters to match your level of pollution.
-The filters have a ring colored to match the Air Quality Index (AQI).
-Choose filters that match the pollution level in your area.
+STYLESEAL filter comes in different strengths to match the level of pollution in your area.
+The filters have rings that are color-coded to match the Air Quality Index (AQI).
+Simply choose filters that match the pollution level in your area.
 For example, if the AQI is orange where you are, use orange filters in your mask.

-Our carbon filters use activated carbon to remove pollutants from the air.
+In addition to filtering particulate matter (PM), our carbon filters use activated carbon to remove gas-based pollutants from the air.
 Carbon can absorb a very high amount of pollutants in gas form.

 The 80+, 90+, 95+ and 99+ filters all contain active carbon.
 If you are in heavy traffic or work with chemicals we recommend you use carbon filters.